BeastNeedsMoreTorque/scalaLiftDemo/README.md

 Test mode is used when executing a sample of Scalatest unit test cases.

 - Starting app: in project folder, launch sbt, and then `jetty:start`.
-May also start from Intellij IDEA Community Edition 2016.1.
+May also start from Intellij IDEA Community Edition 2016.*.
 Patience is required when Intellij IDEA CE decides to index your project.
-Runs on localhost:8090 except if launched from IDEA in which case it is localhost:8080.
+Runs on localhost:8090 except if launched from IDEA in which case it is localhost:8080 (I have yet to find out not to hardcode 8080 when under IDEA control).
 The port number is controlled in build.sbt by containerPort, which is tied to plugin xsbt-web-plugin (project/plugins.sbt)

 - web server: runs fine on OS X El Capitan 10.11 (initially developed on Yosemite 10.10.5).